-Entech Pty Ltd (Entech) was commissioned to construct a working model of the ventilation plan for Kainantu underground mine as part of the PEA (Preliminary Economic Assessment) and DFS.
+Entech Pty Ltd (Entech) was commissioned to construct a working model of the ventilation plan for Kainantu underground mine as part of the updated DFS.
 When a mining jurisdiction has no specific regulations or guidelines for underground mining ventilation, Entech chooses to base ventilation design parameters on those specified by Department of Mines, Industry Regulation and Safety (DMIRS) Western Australia.
 The scope of work covered by Entech in this report includes:

-- Construct a PEA working model for Life of mine (LOM) based on ventilation design by Entech. - Supply ventilation analysis in support of the ventilation plan's compliance with Western Australian legislation, including recommendations for primary fan design. - Design analysis was conducted using Ventsim[TM] simulation software to set the mine up for the PEA mining option and that it is also able to be paired back for the DFS to show that both scenarios can be achieved within the current design parameters.
+- Construct a DFS working model for Life of mine (LOM) based on ventilation design by Entech. - Supply ventilation analysis in support of the ventilation plan's compliance with Western Australian legislation, including recommendations for primary fan design. - Design analysis was conducted using VentsimTM simulation software to set the mine up for the updated DFS.